raiden-network/microraiden/README.md

 µRaiden uses its own token for payments which is both [ERC20](https://github.com/ethereum/EIPs/issues/20) and [ERC223](https://github.com/ethereum/EIPs/issues/223) compliant.

-In a nutshell, clients (subsequently called "senders") wanting to access a provider's payable resources, will [open a micropayment channel](/contracts#opening-a-transfer-channel) with the provider ("receiver") and fund the channel with a number of tokens.
+In a nutshell, clients (subsequently called "senders") wanting to access a provider's payable resources, will [open a micropayment channel](http://microraiden.readthedocs.io/en/latest/contract/index.html#opening-a-transfer-channel) with the provider ("receiver") and fund the channel with a number of tokens.
 These escrowed tokens will be kept by a third party contract that manages opening and closing of channels.

 ### Off-chain transactions

-A visual description of the process can be found [here](/docs/dev_overview.md#off-chain-messages).

 However, the heart of the system lies in its sender -> receiver off-chain transactions.
 They offer a secure way to keep track of the last verified channel balance.
 The channel balance is calculated each time the sender pays for a resource.
 He is prompted to sign a so-called balance proof, i.e., a message that provably confirms the total amount of transfered tokens.
 This balance proof is then sent to the receiver's server.
 If the balance proof checks out after comparing it with the last received balance and verifying the sender's signature, the receiver replaces the old balance value with the new one.

 ### Closing and settling channels

-A visual description of the process can be found [here](/contracts#closing-a-channel).
+A visual description of the process can be found [here](http://microraiden.readthedocs.io/en/latest/contract/index.html#closing-a-channel).

 When a sender wants to close a channel, a final balance proof is prepared and sent to the receiver for a closing signature.
 In the happy case, the receiver signs and sends the balance proof and his signature to the smart contract managing the channels.
 The channel is promptly closed and the receiver debt is settled.
 If there are surplus tokens left, they are returned to the sender.